 The decision was then made to destroy the product in the most stress-relieving way possible since they couldn’t even give them away.

 Below is the video of Molded Devices, XTech Tactical, and Charlie Melton of Charlie Mike Precision disposing of all that unsellable product.
-The explosion also was a way to bring in Charlie’s 47th birthday with a bang.
+The detonation of binary explosives also was a way to bring in Charlie’s 47th birthday with a 650lb binary boom.

-You might be asking yourself about cleanup.
-XTech Tactical stated that they had dozens of staff on hand to clean the remnants of those magazines from the vicinity of the explosion that took place on Shots Ranch in Kingman, Arizona.
+You might be asking yourself what was involved in the cleanup.
+The company stated that they had dozens of staff on hand to clean the remnants of those XTech Tactical Mag47 magazines from the vicinity of the explosion that took place on Shots Ranch in Kingman, Arizona.

 Some YouTube commenters assumed that the explosion was intended to help XTech Tactical and Molded Devices Inc. conform to possible impending state laws.
 That is not the case.
-XTech Tactical assures us that they will continue to make 30-round magazines for the foreseeable future and that no state law was a motivating factor in the destruction of the unsellable products.
+XTech Tactical assures us that they will continue to make 30-round magazines for the foreseeable future (even announcing a merger with Century Arms International in September of 2018).
+They also reiterated that no state law was a motivating factor in the destruction of the unsellable products.

 XTech Tactical released a statement about the explosion to clear up any confusion:

-US Palm accumulated a debt of a significant amount owed to Molded Devices, Inc., based in Tempe, AZ.
-After almost a year of non-payment, despite demands, it became clear that US Palm would not pay for the product that had been created.
+US PALM accumulated a debt of a significant amount owed to Molded Devices, Inc., based in Tempe, Arizona.
+After almost a year of non-payment, despite demands, it became clear that US PALM would not pay for the product that had been created.

 Rather than sue a company that did not have resources to pay its bills, Molded Devices Inc. disposed of the molds as allowed by law.
 After this, XTech Tactical, LLC partnered with Molded Devices, Inc to created a new magazine that contains several innovative new features.
 The new features include: fully stainless steel reinforced feel lips, stainless steel spring, and making the magazine easily field serviceable.